terrathe2/portofolio-week1/README.md

 |<div style='color:cyan'>/todos/delete/:id</div>|** DELETE ** |Delte todo list based on ID                        |

 #### NB :
 I'm using cron job for email notification, if deadline has been set and status not finish.
-Email should be sent 1 day before deadline
+Email should be sent 1 day before deadline on 06:00:00 in the morning